SungHoHong2/Leetcode-Experiment/hard/Critical_Connections_in_a_Network/README.md

         # explore the neighbors
             # if the vertex is not visited
                 # combine the returning edges by exploring the neighbors with dfs
-            # if the node did not reach the deadend
+            # if the node did not reach the dead end
                 # update the lowest rank reachable once formed a cycle
                 # append the edge as the critical if the edge does not return as a cycle
         # return the critical edges